subhashsomarouthu/AirBnb-Booking-Analysis/README.md

 Run the colab file to gain insights.

-The main files in this repository are:

-airbnb_booking_analysis.ipynb: Colab Notebook containing the step-by-step EDA process and data visualization.
+The main files in this repository are: Airbnb_booking_analysis.ipynb which contains step-by-step EDA process and data visualization.

 ## Project Highlights